CounterpartyXCP/counterparty-core/docs/CounterpartySpec.rst

 When an order is seen in the blockchain, the protocol attempts to match it, deterministically, with another open order previously seen.
-Two matched orders are called a ‘deal’.
-If either of a deal’s orders involved Bitcoin, then the deal is assigned the status ‘waiting for bitcoins’, until the necessary BTCPay transaction is published.
+Two matched orders are called a ‘order match’.
+If either of a order match’s orders involved Bitcoin, then the order match is assigned the status ‘waiting for bitcoins’, until the necessary BTCPay transaction is published.
 Otherwise, the trade is completed immediately, with the protocol itself assigning the participating addresses their new balances.

-All orders are *limit orders*: an asking price is specified in the ratio of how much of one would like to get and give; an order is matched to the open order with the best price, and the deal is made at *that* price.
+All orders are *limit orders*: an asking price is specified in the ratio of how much of one would like to get and give; an order is matched to the open order with the best price, and the order match is made at *that* price.
 That is, if there is one open order to sell at .11 XCP/BTC, and another at .12 XCP/BTC.
 Then any new order to buy at .14 XCP/BTC will be matched to the first sell order, and the XCP and BTC will be traded at a price of .11 XCP/BTC.